daniel-onyenwee/window-postgres-installer/README.md

 ## Credits

-Embedded Postgres was created by Lei Nelissen for [BMD Studio](https://bmd.studio).
-It is based on [zonky's embedded-postgres-binaries](https://github.com/zonkyio/embedded-postgres).
+This package will not be possible without [zonky's embedded-postgres-binaries](https://github.com/zonkyio/embedded-postgres).